Fertilizers for African Violets

 You can use this fertilizer for other indoor plants, too.

-Again, what ever you do, don't over-fertilize your plants - it can kill them just as too much water, strong sunshine and similar.
-If you are in doubt regarding fertilizer - well, consider Schultz African Violet Plus Plant Food 8-14-9, 4 fl oz. - it is cheap, comes with measuring dropper and can be applied year long regardless of plants' vegetation period.
+Again, what ever you do, don't over-fertilize your plants - it can kill them just as too much water, strong sunshine or cold etc can kill them.
+If you are in doubt regarding fertilizer - well, consider Schultz African Violet Plus Plant Food 8-14-9, 4 fl oz. - it is cheap, comes with measuring dropper and can be applied year long regardless of the plants' vegetation period.